 “The older brother became angry and refused to go in.
 So his father went out and pleaded with him.
 But he answered his father, ‘Look!
 All these years I’ve been slaving for you and never disobeyed your orders.
 Yet you never gave me even a young goat so I could celebrate with my friends.
 But when this son of yours who has squandered your property with prostitutes comes home, you kill the fattened calf for him!”- Luke 15: 28-30

 It’s a beautiful picture of God’s heart towards each and every one of us who, at one time or another, has taken life into our own hands and walked away from God.

 Watching the warm welcome this “screw-up“ son received, the elder son became angry: What about me?
-I’ve never once left your side or dishonored you, he complains to the father (my paraphrase).
+I’ve never once left your side or dishonored you! he complains to the father (my paraphrase).
 It’s just not fair!
-And he’s right; it’s not fair.

-The father in the story represents God who offers forgiveness and grace free of charge – once we reach that point of finally turning back towards Him.
+The father in the story represents God who offers forgiveness and grace free of charge – once we reach that point of finally turning back toward Him.
 Now, for the younger sons among us, that unconditional love often translates to powerful life-changing testimonies.
 But what about those of us who are the elder sons?
 Those of us who have been faithful Christians for years?
 It’s tempting to look down at those rebellious, younger sons with judgment and disdain.
 It’s amazing how quickly the sins of self-righteousness and pride can take root in our hearts.